ttutisani/CouchDBClient/README.md

 ## Building & Running the Code

 I'm currently using Visual Studio 2015 Community Edition.
+As long as you have that, you will be able to compile and run the code out of the box.

 Solution contains a demo project in it, which is a console app.
 Just run that demo, and it will ask you to enter one of the supported commands into the console.